 What are the advanced options for favorite folders?

 In the Windows Options tab, you can set where the Explorer window will be displayed.
 First, uncheck the Use default window position checkbox.
 Then, decide if you want to display the favorite folder in a maximized, minimized or normal Explorer window.
 If you choose normal, you can decide at what position and what size this window will be displayed.
-Since v9.4.1, if you choose Maximized, you can select on which monitor the window will be maximized (more info about multi-monitor systems).
+If your system has more than one monitor and you choose Maximized, you can select on which monitor the window will be maximized (more info about multi-monitor systems).

-These window options are only available for the favorite types open with Windows Explorer (Folders and FTP site).
+These window options are only available for the favorite types open with Windows Explorer (Folders, Special Folders and FTP site).
 For most other applications and documents, moving and resizing the window proved to be unreliable.

 Launch with another application